serenetangerine/recipes/sweets-n-treats/apple-empanadas.md

 ```
 -- filling --
-peel and dice apples
+peel, core, and dice apples

-cook apples, sugars, cinnamon, and nutmeg on medium heat ~ 5-7 minutes until apples are soft and translucent
-sprinkle with powdered sugar
+combine apples, sugar, cinnamon, and salt in saucepan
+bring to a boil
+reduce heat and cover, stirring frequently ~15 minutes
+cool to room temperature

 -- dough --
-mix 2 egg yolks, salt, and water
+mix butter and cream cheese
-knead in flour
+stir in flour until dough forms
-let set 10 - 15 minutes

-roll out dough to ~ 1/8"
+cover and refrigerate 8 hours

-cut dough into 4" circles
+roll dough into ~10 balls
+roll out each ball into ~3-4" circles ~1/8" thick
-add ~ 2 tbs filling
+fill ~2 tbs filling
 fold and crimp

-whisk egg with splash of water for egg wash
-brush until evenly coated

-bake ~ 8-10 minutes
+bake ~15 minutes

-dust powdered sugar
 ```